gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 Once the run is created, define the routing rules to prioritize fulfillment based on customer proximity.

-* **Add Order Filter**: Apply the `Queue Filter` to select the `Brokering Queue`.
+* **Order Filter**: Apply the `Queue Filter` to select the `Brokering Queue`.
 By default, orders from all queues will be included.
 If you need to focus on a specific queue, select accordingly.
-* **Sort Orders**: Sort the orders by `Order Date`.
+* **Order Sort**: Sort the orders by `Order Date`.
 This ensures that older orders are given priority in the routing process, following a first-in, first-out (FIFO) approach.

 #### Create Inventory Rule

 Now, configure the inventory rule to allocate stock based on proximity.

-* **Add Inventory Filter**: Apply the `Proximity Filter` with a specified distance (e.g., 50 miles).
+* **Inventory Filter**: Apply the `Proximity Filter` with a specified distance (e.g., 50 miles).
 This ensures that orders are routed to locations within the defined proximity of the customer’s delivery address.
-* **Sort Inventory**: Sort the inventory by `Proximity`.
+* **Inventory Sort**: Sort the inventory by `Proximity`.
 This ensures that the nearest fulfillment locations are prioritized for order allocation.
-* **Define Actions**: Define actions if the inventory is not found for the order in this inventory rule.
-  * **Allow Partial Fulfillment**- If you want to split the order to allocate the inventory within 50 miles for the items available, turn on the toggle for partial rejection.
-  * **Send to Next Rule**: If you want to broaden the search beyond 50 miles, select the option to send the order to the next inventory rule.
-  * **Send to Unfillable Queue**: If you want to limit fulfillment to locations within 50 miles and no inventory is available, send the order to the `Unfillable Queue` for further action.
+* **Actions**: If you want to split the order to allocate the inventory within 50 miles for the items available, turn on the toggle for partial rejection.
+In case of inventory unavailability, you can choose to send the order to the next rule if you want to broaden the search beyond 50 miles, select the option to send the order to the next inventory rule.
+Alternatively, if you want to limit fulfillment to locations within 50 miles and no inventory is available, send the order to the `Unfillable Queue` for further action.

 #### Activate and Schedule